denoland/manual/node/how_to_with_npm/vue.md

 ## Update Vue components

-In `Dinosaurs.vue`, we'll three things:
+In `Dinosaurs.vue`, we'll do three things:

 - send a `GET` request to our API and return that as `dinosaurs`
 - iterate through `dinosaurs` and render each `dinosaur` in `<router-link>` that